masterwok/udemy-react/README.md

 ## React Complete Guide (Udemy)

-This repository contains the overarching course project of the Udemy course on ReactJS and Redux.
+This repository contains the projects built during, [React the Complete Guide Including Redux](https://www.udemy.com/react-the-complete-guide-incl-redux) course available on Udemy.
-This is a personal project and has no affiliation with the actual course on Udemy.
-The primary goal of this project is to be organized in such a way that it can be referenced by topic/section.
+**This is a personal project created while following along with the course and is not affiliated with the actual course in any way**.
+The primary goal of this repository is to be organized in such a way that it can be referenced by topic and/or section.

 This repository is structured to have each course section within its own branch.
 Once a section is complete, then it will be merged back down into master.
 Because sections 1-3 focus on